 What does research say about Expanded Learning Opportunities?

-Research reveals participants in high quality expanded learning opportunities demonstrate
+Research reveals participants in high quality out of school time opportunities have

 - higher levels of overall school engagement, work quality, and grades